TeknooSoftware/states/docs/howto/quick-startup.md

 *   one class by states, into separated file.
 *   the factory, defined in file Factory.php in the root folder of the stated class.
 *   the factory must implement the interface `\UniAlteri\States\Factory\FactoryInterface`
-*   optionally a proxy, defined in the file Proxy.php in the root folder of the stated class, used by all objects of your stated class as "$this".
+*   optionally a proxy, defined in the file <StatedClass Name>.php in the root folder of the stated class, used by all objects of your stated class as "$this".

 These elements will be detailed in the following chapters.